 Read configuration from a file Core

 FileBind reads configuration values from a JSON, JSONC, or YAML file.
-The file is read once at construction.
+The file is read once when FileBind.create() resolves.
 Element paths are resolved against the parsed file using nested keys first, falling back to flat dot-path keys.

 Steps